silhavyj/KIV-FJP-compiler/README.md

 ### `stacktrace.txt`

 Lastly, if the program was also executed, the `-d` option generates a stacktrace which shows the contents of the stack as the program was being executed.
-This is very helpful as we get to see what the program exactly do at any given time.
+This is very helpful as we get to see what the program exactly does at any given time.
 The stacktrace of the example program looks like this.

 ```
 				EIP	EBP	ESP	stack